cloudinary/account-provisioning-js/README.md

 # Cloudinary Provisioning API

-This generator creates TypeScript/JavaScript client for Cloudinary Provisioning API.
+The Cloudinary Account Provisioning SDK allows you to quickly and easily integrate your application with Cloudinary.

 ### Building